wambui-pixel/magistrala-main-clone/README.md

 MG_RELEASE_TAG=<release_number>
 ```

 > `docker-compose` should be used for development and testing deployments.
-For production we suggest using [Kubernetes](https://docs.magistrala.abstractmachines.fr/kubernetes).
+For production we suggest using [Kubernetes](https://docs.supermq.abstractmachines.fr/kubernetes).

 ## Usage

-The quickest way to start using Magistrala is via the CLI.
+The quickest way to start using SuperMQ is via the CLI.
 The latest version can be downloaded from the [official releases page][releases].

 It can also be built and used from the project's root directory: